Skip to content

 177. Procedures in place to assess all own and third party supplying palm oil mills for risk level?

-The company uses spatial data, remote sensing information, and satellite technology to assess all supplying palm oil mills for risk levels.
+The company uses spatial data, remote sensing information, and satellite technology to evaluate the risk levels of all supplying palm oil mills.

 • N